|

 implant you with a marker and retrieve you when the repairs are

 complete."
-In effect, she needed to remove the fish from the
+In essence, she needed to remove the fish from the

 aquarium in order to fix the tank; a 2-day job in the Cacci Dai yards